-We prepared and issued a request for data on all the relevant workplace pension policies on 15 May 2017.
+We prepared and issued a request for data on all the relevant workplace pension policies on 31 May 2018.
 NFUM has provided full data and information as requested by the GAA through the year.

-On 20 September 2017, members of the GAA visited NFUM to meet our main contact and representatives from the investment, risk, internal audit and administration teams.
+On 28 August 2018, members of the GAA visited NFUM to meet our main contact and representatives from the investment, risk, internal audit and administration teams.
 We discussed how the investment funds are managed and governed.
-We visited the administration teams to see in detail how some of their work is carried out and how they deal with policyholders, as well as meeting managers to discuss service standards and how these are monitored and managed.
-We discussed cyber security and preparations for GDPR, as well as fraud and scam prevention measures.
+We met senior members of the administration teams to review how their work is carried out and how they deal with policyholders, as well as to discuss service standards and how these are monitored and managed.
+We discussed cyber security and implementation of GDPR, as well as fraud and scam prevention measures.

-The GAA held 5 meetings during 2017/18 to review and discuss the information we had received and to develop and improve the way that we assess value for money and report on this.
+The GAA held 4 meetings during 2018 to review and discuss the information we had received and to develop and improve the way that we assess value for money and report on this.